Connection Is Medicine

 Good relationships protect the brain

-Watch: Dr. Robert Waldinger – The Harvard Study on Happiness Watch on YouTube
+Watch: Dr. Robert Waldinger on the Harvard Study of Adult Development Watch on YouTube

-Psychiatrist Robert Waldinger shares insights from the 85-year-long Harvard Study of Adult Development — one of the most comprehensive looks at what truly makes life fulfilling.
+Psychiatrist Robert Waldinger shares lessons from the 85-year Harvard Study of Adult Development, one of the longest-running studies on what makes human life fulfilling.

 What Makes Life Fulfilling?